nvidia-riva/tutorials/tts-script-generation.md

 - Search for the degree symbol “°”.
 This is often not caught in normalization and has to be manually normalized.
 - Search for the character “/” (slash).
 It is often not normalized properly, and you want words like “bar/lounge” pronounced as “bar lounge”, so remove the slash.
 - Capitalized proper nouns like New York City instead of new york city, or Paris instead of Paris, make it a lot easier for the voice actor to read the script.
 - Ensure questions end with a question mark.
-A good heuristic for this is searching for field delimiter, and then a question word (as the field delimiter will precede the start of the sentence) - such as how, what, when, where, do you etc.
+A good heuristic for this is searching for start of sentence, and then a question word - such as how, what, when, where, do you etc.
 - Search for calendar months - January, February etc - and ensure that the names of the months are capitalized - this makes the text easier for the voice actors to read.
 - Search for three periods (ellipsis) ... as this is often used to denote pauses in speech.
 It’s often ambiguous to pronounce.
-- Initialism - Intialisms should be left in capitals, but space should be added between them - such as "GPU" -> "G P U"
+- Initialism - Initialisms, such as "GPU", should be made clear to voice actors.
+For example, a suggestion would be to leave them in capitals and insert a space between them: "GPU" -> "G P U"
 - Sometimes if the text is processed into a script from Unicode format, Unicode escape sequences need to be searched for and corrected.
 Unicode escape sequences convert a single character to the format of a 4-digit hexadecimal code point, such as \uXXXX.
 For example, "A" becomes "\u0041".
 Search for “\u” to identify if there are any in your lines of text.
 - Sometimes if the text is processed from HTML, ISO 8859-1 Characters will be in text and need to be replaced, for example - &#160;.
 You will need to search for “&#” to find them.
 Use this [table](https://www.html.am/reference/html-special-characters.cfm) to determine what to replace them with, or use a plugin in your IDE.
 - Run a spell checker over the lines of text.
 This will usually find several spelling errors.
 Spelling errors make it harder for the voice actor to read the script.